julienreszka/julienreszka/notes/10-Popular-warfare-principles-DEBUNKED.md

 Warfare is fundamentally a problem of resource allocation under extreme uncertainty: deploy force, logistics, intelligence, and time to break the enemy's cohesion and will at the lowest possible cost to your own system.
 Traditional "principles of war" are heuristics intended to guide this process, but when applied rigidly they often create predictable waste—unnecessary casualties, squandered momentum, overextended supply lines, or prolonged attrition without decision.

-This article tests ten commonly cited principles against historical evidence, measuring waste primarily through casualty exchange ratios (own ÷ enemy; lower = less waste per enemy neutralized) and decisive strategic outcome (yes/no).
+This article tests ten commonly cited principles against historical evidence, measuring waste primarily through casualty exchange ratios (own casualties ÷ enemy casualties; lower ratio = more efficient, less waste per enemy neutralized) and decisive strategic outcome (yes/no).
 For each principle we propose a more adaptive alternative and benchmark both approaches across matched cases.

 The data pattern is consistent: rigid heuristics produce systemic failure modes and high waste; flexible, context-aware alternatives deliver decisive results at dramatically lower net cost.